leesper/go_rng/README.md

         zero value is invalid, use NewGammaGenerator to create a generator

         2) func NewGammaGenerator(seed int64) *GammaGenerator
-        NewGammaGenerator returns a type I pareto-distribution generator it is recommended using time.Now().UnixNano() as the seed, for example: grng := rng.NewGammaGenerator(time.Now().UnixNano())
+        NewGammaGenerator returns a gamma distribution generator it is recommended using time.Now().UnixNano() as the seed, for example: grng := rng.NewGammaGenerator(time.Now().UnixNano())